fengsp/plan/docs/tutorial.rst

     0 0,4,8,12,16,20 * * * top >> /tmp/top_stdout.log 2>> /tmp/top_stderr.log
     # End Plan generated jobs for: main

-When you call :meth:`~plan.Plan.run`, you will be prompted for which run-type you want to use, for more details on run types, check :ref:`run_types` out.
+When you call :meth:`~plan.Plan.run`, you can choose which run-type(default to be check) you want to use, for more details on run types, check :ref:`run_types` out.

 Scripts